 3) Hand wash & line dry

 Hand washing clothes is great for items such as delicate sweaters and items with beading or fancy embellishments.
 Check the care tag before attempting to hand wash an item.
 Some will say to hand wash the item and reshape it to dry.
 If the item is too delicate to wring dry, I’ll gently roll it up in a big towel to remove excess water and then lay it flat to dry.
-A simple drying rack like this works wonders for hand washed clothes.
+A simple drying rack like this one works wonders for hand washed clothes.
 It doesn’t take up much space and folds up neatly for storage.

 I’ve found over time that some clothes say “dry clean only” but can withstand a light handwashing.
 If I don’t want to soak an item, I’ll steam clean it or put in the dryer with Dryel.
 This saves on the cost of dry cleaning and avoids exposure to chemicals used in dry cleaning that can damage fabric.